Cosine similarity: Cosine distance

-It is important to note that, by virtue of being proportional to squared Euclidean distance, the cosine distance is not a true distance metric; it does not exhibit the triangle inequality property — or, more formally, the Schwarz inequality — and it violates the coincidence axiom.
+By virtue of being proportional to squared Euclidean distance, the cosine distance is not a true distance metric; it does not exhibit the triangle inequality property — or, more formally, the Schwarz inequality — and it violates the coincidence axiom.
 To repair the triangle inequality property while maintaining the same ordering, one can convert to Euclidean distance $\sqrt{2(1- S_C(A,B))}$ or angular distance θ = arccos(S_{C}(A, B)).
 Alternatively, the triangular inequality that does work for angular distances can be expressed directly in terms of the cosines; see below.

 Angular distance and similarity

 The normalized angle, referred to as angular distance, between any two vectors $A$ and $B$ is a formal distance metric and can be calculated from the cosine similarity.
 The complement of the angular distance metric can then be used to define angular similarity function bounded between 0 and 1, inclusive.

 When the vector elements may be positive or negative: